-If necessary, 'thinking time' or the withdrawal of certain privileges will be used as a sanction in line with the school's Behaviour Policy.
+If necessary, 'time in' with an adult in Nursery in line with the school's Behaviour Policy.
 Where a child's behaviour is a serious or persistent cause for concern, the parents are formally involved and invited to school to discuss how their child's challenges and needs can be supported.
 The school will liaise with outside agencies if expert support is required.